 Keeping your skin at the optimal pH level for this ecosystem is complicated.
 You want your skin to retain its natural oils without producing too much and clogging your pores in the process.

 People tend to use too many products on their skin, which confuses their microbiome.
 When you overload your skin with too many ingredients, it can go into frenzy mode.
 This can lead to dry skin, irritation, and many other unwanted outcomes.

 Our secret ingredient to provide healthy bacteria to your skin is called AOB.
 This stands for Ammonia-Oxidizing Bacteria.
 AOB helps balance the diverse ecosystem on your face.
 Our patented AO+ Restorative Mist is the first of its kind with a revolutionary set of ingredients.

 The live AOB interacts with elements found in your sweat to produce Nitrite and Nitric Oxide, both of which are essential to your microbiome.
 Our Mist is designed for all skin types to help improve your skin’s clarity and smoothness.

-Don’t forget that drinking water and eating well also have a huge impact on your skin.
+Don’t forget that drinking water and eating well also have a massive impact on your skin.
 Dehydration leads to dry skin and an unbalanced microbiome.
 When you give your body the proper nutrients that it needs to produce energy, it works like a well-oiled machine.

 Another aspect of skin health is getting good sleep and exercising daily.
 Getting at least 30 minutes of exercise a day has many benefits, including improving your digestive system and helping your body produce dopamine.
-Letting your body rest each night also allows your body to recharge and gives it time to repair damaged tissue.
+Letting your body rest each night also allows you to recharge and gives it time to repair damaged tissue.